harsh116/hospital_api/README.md

 # hospital_api

+### How to setup and use:
+1. After cloning it to the folder, navigate to the folder and type 'npm i'  and press enter to install all the required modules.
+2. To run the app, type node app.js and copy the url printed on console.

 ### Libraries and Framework Used:
 1. **Express Js**: Provides rest api methods and have the most important method ie use() which is used to puts the specified middleware of the modules used.
 2. **cors**: By default, cors is not enabled in nodejs app means client whose origin is different(not in nodejs folder) will not be able to send request or receive response.
 Using this, CORS is enabled.